Sandbox-commission/Sandbox-commission/README.md

 ## 👨‍🔬 Profession
 **Scientist (Bioinformatics)**
-Driving innovation at the intersection of computational biology and life sciences.
+Hacking life's code using the nexus of bioinformatics : Where algorithms decode biology's deepest secrets

 ---